foxofarctic/rogueLike/doc/game_design.md

 Lucas has a poor sense of direction.
 One night on one of his midnight strolls through Mordor, he stumbles his way into a castle full of dangerous creatures.
 He must find his way out!
 ### Mechanics
-  * Lucas can attack his enemies by touching the arrow key towardsthem when they are adjacent to him
+  * Lucas can attack his enemies by touching the arrow key towards them when they are adjacent to him
   * Lucas dies if he does not have adequate meals(nourishment meter?)
   * Lucas also dies when his HP is reduced to 0.
   * to replenish HP Lucas must rest, but resting takes turns so it can be dangerous with monsters around (maybe potions too)